Best mountain bike wheels 2023 – the lightest cross-country options to the strongest downhill MTB wheels

 Crankbrothers has tuned its Synthesis wheelset to achieve a difference in ride quality and lateral flexibility between the front and rear by using different rim profiles and spoke counts.

 The Synthesis front wheel only has 28 spokes, while the rear is laced with 32.
 Internal rim widths differ too: they are wider at the front than the rear.
-Crankbrothers believes that a front-wheel should be more forgiving, as it is responsible for turning the bike and experiences severe terrain deflections that could ruin steering feedback dynamics.
+Crankbrothers believes that a front wheel should be more forgiving, as it is responsible for turning the bike and experiences severe terrain deflections that could ruin steering feedback dynamics.

-Crankbrothers offers three different alloy Synthesis wheelsets, with its front/rear-specific build.
+Crankbrothers offers three different alloy Synthesis wheelsets, with front/rear-specific build.
 The brand’s Synthesis XCT is a lightweight 29-inch option, featuring a 24.5mm internal diameter rear wheel and 26.5mm internal diameter front, the total weight of which tallies 1,554g.

 Specifications

-Weight: 1,790g
+Weight: 1,400g

 Rim width (internal): 30mm